 In most cases we can also safely plant the new St Augustine sod towards the end of the winter months with ease, and without worry in these warmer areas.
 However the homeowner should always be aware of the weather conditions at the time to ensure the coldest part of the winter is indeed finished.

 The only exception to this rule would be to try and avoid planting the new Saint Augustine lawn in the coldest parts in the middle of winter, even in these warmest regions.
-It’s much better to do the soil preparation and weed killing in these few weeks, and to instead wait a few more weeks for the worst of the winter to be over, and this will ensure our greatest opportunity for success in planting our new Saint Augustine lawn.
+It’s much better to do the soil preparation and weed control in these few weeks, and to instead wait a few more weeks for the worst of the winter to be over, and this will ensure our greatest opportunity for success in planting our new Saint Augustine lawn.